jonnylee777/Optimal-ish-2048/README.md

 ## Methodology

-**Board representation.** Each board is a single 64-bit integer, four bits per square holding that tile's exponent — a 2 stored as 1, a 4 as 2, and so on.
+**Board representation:** Each board is a single 64-bit integer, four bits per square holding that tile's exponent — a 2 stored as 1, a 4 as 2, and so on.
 Sliding a row is then a lookup in a precomputed table indexed by that row's 16 bits, so an entire move costs four table reads rather than any loop over squares.

-**Search — expectimax.** 2048 is not adversarial; the opponent is chance.
-The search alternates two kinds of layer: the agent's own move, where it takes the best option available, and the game's random tile placement, where it takes the probability-weighted average over every square the new tile could land in and both values it could take.
+**Search — expectimax:**  The search alternates two kinds of layers: the agent's own move, where it takes the best option available, and the game's random tile placement, where it takes the probability-weighted average over every square the new tile could land in and both values it could take.
 Depth counts only the agent's decision layers.